Grapevine, Texas: Demographics

-Recent estimates

 According to a 2010 estimate, the median household income was $76,040, and the median family income was $93,587.
 Males had a median income of $66,378 versus $47,995 for females.
 The per capita income was $38,304.
 About 5.2% of families and 7.9% of the population were below the poverty line, including 11.3% of those under age 18 and 5.5% of those age 65 or over.

-Data provided by the city's Economic Development Department shows a general upward trend in population, with an estimated population of 54,578 as of 2020.
-The median age in the city was estimated at 36 years old, with more than half of residents obtaining an Associate's Degree or higher.
+Data provided by the city's Economic Development Department show a general upward trend in population, with an estimated population of 54,578 as of 2020.
+The median age in the city was estimated at 36 years old, with more than half of residents obtaining an associate's degree or higher.
 Median household income had also increased to $88,225.

 Government

 Municipal government

 Grapevine uses a council–manager government, consisting of an elected city council, composed of the mayor and six at-large councilmembers, with a city manager appointed by the council.
 The current city manager is Bruno Rumbelow.

 The government is a voluntary member of the North Central Texas Council of Governments.